jexia/semaphore/README.md

 ## Using Maestro

 Maestro could be used in a wide variety of cases.
-It could be used to let teams have full controll over their exposed endpoints.
+It could be used to let teams have full control over their exposed endpoints.
-Create SAGA patterns to autimatically rollback requests on failure.
+Create SAGA patterns to automatically rollback requests on failure.
 Allow users to implement your product with their tools of choice.
 We are excited to see how you will implement Maestro in your architecture.

 * **Gateway**: Maestro redefines the gateway.
-Expose a single flow through the multiple protocols without changing any of your services.
+Expose a single flow through multiple protocols without changing any of your services.

-* **Scalable**: You are able to scale Maestro up to your needs.
+* **Scalable**: You can scale Maestro up to your needs.
 All calls within a flow are executed in the most optimal path possible.
 Branches are created to execute calls [concurrently](https://github.com/jexia/maestro/tree/master/flow) from one another when possible.

 * **SAGA patterns**: Define rollbacks inside your flows in the case of failure.
 Rollbacks are automatically executed if a request fails.
 Rollbacks could reference data received from other services.